Skip to main content

 I re-read my old diary again.

-The diary I wrote when I was fighting cancer.
+The one I wrote when I was fighting cancer.
 Reading it felt so easy.
 Like it wasn't so bad.
 Because the way I wrote about things seemed subtle.

 Sure I wrote about the pain, the medicines, the feeling of being left out.